web-widget/web-widget/packages/helpers/docs/params.md

 # params

 `params` is a function that allows you to get dynamic parameters from the current URL.
-It works in both server and client.

 ## Examples